Kora Khai

 Korakhai is a sweetmeat whose principal ingredients are khai (a form of puffed rice), jaggery, coconut and cardamom.
 It is a traditional Odia food, mainly served as a prasad in temples.
 It is a common food in the state of Odisha, India.
-Pilgrims offer Korakhai as a form of prasad to lord Lingaraj.
-It is also a form of caramelized lia, and is also known as Leeaa in western Odisha.
+Pilgrims offer Korakhai as a form of prasad to Lord Lingaraj.
+It is also a form of caramelized lia, and is also known as Leea in western Odisha.